Bals Family History

 Corrections: Surely I’ve made data entry mistakes [especially spelling errors], so if you catch one and want to help me get it fixed, no offense will be taken.

-I’m currently 50 years old with no children, so I’m also looking for the younger generation historian to “take over the work” once I’m gone.
+I’m currently 51 years old with no children, so I’m also looking for the younger generation historian to “take over the work” once I’m gone.
+This would include physical books/maps, digital files, and possibly transfer of this domain/website.

 Contact